An Tir has a few ways for members of the populace to declare themselves.

 Checky Or and argent, a dexter tierce sable.

-The ensign may be adapted to a triangular pennon shape where appropriate (for the head of a lance, as a small flag on top of a pavilion, etc).
+The ensign may be adapted to a triangular pennon shape where appropriate, such as for the head of a lance, or as a small flag on top of a pavilion.
 Do not use the ensign as a design for a tabard, to be painted on a box, or as anything other than a flag.

 (Fieldless) A lion's head erased contourny sable.

 which is to say: no background, a black lion's head, with furry bits hanging down at the end of the neck, facing to the right.
 A few examples of ways to draw a lion's head erased are shown: the important details are that it's a lion's head, facing to the right, with the dramatically ragged edge of the neck (as opposed to a clean cut across, or some gentle curve).